hackle/blogger/src/raw/linq-gets-lazier.md

    at System.Linq.Enumerable.First[TSource](IEnumerable`1 source)
    at Program.Main() :line 16

-However, [with .NET 5](https://dotnetfiddle.net/d9kFor), the exact same code outputs `10`, just like the Haskell example.
+However, [with .NET 5](https://dotnetfiddle.net/d9kFor), the exact same code outputs `10`, with no `Exception` thrown, just like the Haskell example.
 It's truly lazy, amazing!

-I must admit at one point I got quite carried away, and went off trying different things, only to be frustrated.
-I quickly found out this does not work for all instances of `IEnumerable<T>`, not even with the classic `yield return`, as is [the previous implementation of `Enumerable.Range`](https://github.com/microsoft/referencesource/blob/5697c29004a34d80acdaf5742d7e699022c64ecd/System.Core/System/Linq/Enumerable.cs#L1271).
+I must admit at one point I got quite carried away, and went off trying it on different instances of `IEnumerable`, only to be frustrated, and found out this does not work for just any `IEnumerable`, not even the classic `yield return`, as is [the previous implementation of `Enumerable.Range`](https://github.com/microsoft/referencesource/blob/5697c29004a34d80acdaf5742d7e699022c64ecd/System.Core/System/Linq/Enumerable.cs#L1271).

 ```CSharp
 static IEnumerable<int> RangeIterator(int start, int count) {